rleano/turkscraper/README.md

 turkscrapper
 ============

-Basic Javascript scrapper for Mechanical Turk
+Basic Javascript scrapper for Mechanical Turk.

+Basic information from tasks is gathered in JSON